-But, the day—that I looked forward to for so long—turned out to be anything but amazing—complete with the drama (and pain) that would rival a Broadway tragedy.
-Ironic, timing right?
-Sometimes I just don’t understand the weirdness of life.
+But, the day I looked forward to for decades turned out to be anything but extraordinary, with drama and pain that could rival a Broadway tragedy.

-The sadness that I was stuck in caused a lot of pain—emotionally, spiritually, mentally and physically.
-I was having conversations with God that kept asking, “why?”
-I attempted to “reason it out”, but came up with nothing.
+The sadness I was stuck in caused significant pain—emotionally, spiritually, mentally, and physically.
+I had conversations with God asking, “why?”
+I attempted to “reason it out” but came up with nothing.

-Then, in the midst of the disease (dis-ease) of my life, I decided (or was led to decide) that not only would I look for diamonds in the darkness, but I would actively mine for them.
-I became purposeful about sharing my pain, being vulnerable, asking for advice, and reaching out for prayer from those I know and love best.
-The more I mined, the more diamonds I found.
+Then, amid the disease (dis-ease) of my life, I decided that not only would I look for diamonds in the darkness, but I would actively mine for them.
+I became purposeful about sharing my pain, being vulnerable, and reaching out for prayer.
+The more I unearthed, the more diamonds I found.

-I’ve come out on the other side—a bit battle weary and scarred, but mostly in awe of the amazing gifts I have in the human beings who are “My Beloved”.
+I came out on the other side—a bit battle-weary and scarred, but mostly in awe of the gifts I have in the human beings who are “My Beloved.”

-These people are not “diamonds in the rough”.
-They are brilliant and perfect in their imperfection; breakable, just like me, but overflowing with grace.
-They have changed my life with love that’s unadulterated, honest and genuine.
+They are not “diamonds in the rough;” they are brilliant and perfect in their imperfection, breakable, just like me, but overflowing with grace, sharing unadulterated love that’s honest and genuine.

-(Erin—whose birthday was on January 7th, and whose celebration plans were changed because my world was spinning out of control——came to my home and made lunch for me on her birthday.
-Sara, in the midst of working and parenting and being a soccer Mom, decorated the house on Friday evening with streamers and balloons and a banner that shouted “Happy Birthday” when we walked in the door.
+Erin—whose birthday was on January 7th, changed her celebration plans, and made lunch for me on her birthday because my world was spinning out of control.
+Sara—while working and parenting, decorated my house with streamers and balloons and a banner that shouted “Happy Birthday” when we walked in the door.

-In a period of fewer than 48 hours, I shared time with four of my dearest friends over food and drink, with long conversations, unwavering support and love because they cared.
+In a period of fewer than forty-eight hours, I shared time with four of my dearest friends over food and drink, with long conversations, unwavering support, and love because they cared.